 - Explain the chore system

-This year, we had to postpone our kick-off party for a few days, because Sophia and I went on a Girl Scout trip as soon as school was out, and the day after we got back Bria went to an orchestra camp.
+This year, we had to postpone our kick-off party for a few days, because my youngest daughter and I went on a Girl Scout trip as soon as school was out, and the day after we got back my oldest went to an orchestra camp.
 But last Monday we had our party.

 I love the first week after the kick-off, because the girls are on fire and really want to do everything just right.
 Much like during the school year they are less likely to finish their workbooks or read and practice every day towards the end of the summer.
 But that’s okay, because we still accomplish a lot!

-We start the first day of summer with a giant breakfast of eggs, sausage, fruit, and waffles.
-I think it’s important to make the event something the kids can really look forward to!
+We start the first day of summer with a giant breakfast of eggs, sausage, fruit, and gluten-free waffles.
+It’s important to make the event something the kids can really look forward to!